Sylius/Sylius-Docs/bundles/SyliusReviewBundle/updaters.rst

 .. hint::

-    This is just an exemplary implementation, you can use ``ReviewableAverageRatingUpdaterInterface`` and implement your own updater, which will be better adapted to your application needs.
+    This is just an exemplary implementation, you can use ``ReviewableAverageRatingUpdaterInterface`` and implement your own updater, which will be more suitable to your application needs.